gridcoin-community/Gridcoin-Site/wiki/whitelist-process.md

 ## What about whitelisting further in the future?
 That's a valid option too.
 You don't have to whitelist right away

-## How much are the rewards my user's receive worth?
+## How much are the rewards my users receive worth?

 Rewards are distributed across all projects equally through a system called <a href="magnitude.html">magnitude</a>.
 There are 28,750 GRC minted per day as rewards, so your project's users would receive 1/n of these rewards, with n being the total number of whitelisted projects (currently {{ site.data.whitelist.projects.size }}).